DevAlien/AneCMS-OLD/ReadME.txt

 }}}}}}}}}
 Note: Some hosts doesn't allow CHMOD 777, in that case you can use CHMOD 755 if CHMOD 777 fails.

 4. Go to your website, and you will be redirected to the Smart installer.
-If not, you should run installer.php manually by entering your full site url followed by /setup.php.
-Example: http://www.yourdomain.com/insatll/index.php.
+If not, you should run the installer script manually by entering your full site url followed by /install/.
+Example: http://www.yourdomain.com/insatll/

 5. Complete the setup process by following all on-screen prompts.